andretadeu/maven-jigsaw-examples/fairy-tales/README.md

 # maven-jigsaw-examples

-For now I have two examples of modularized Java applications

-1. standard-multi-modules: generates a 986MB Docker image to run a simple application
-2. multi-modules-jmod-jlink: generates a 65.2MB Docker image to run the same application
-3. fairy-tales: testing how to build the example in https://github.com/gradle-guides/building-java-9-modules in Maven
+Evaluating what was done in https://github.com/gradle-guides/building-java-9-modules and porting it to Maven.

 ## Prerequisites

-To run these examples, you must have installed:
+To run this example, you must have installed:

 - Java 11
 - Maven 3.6.0
-- Docker CE or EE

 ## How to build